-One of the country's greatest stately homes, Blenheim Palace is a monumental baroque fantasy designed by Sir John Vanbrugh and Nicholas Hawksmoor between 1705 and 1722.
+One of the country's greatest stately homes, Blenheim Palace is a monumental baroque fantasy designed by Sir John Vanbrugh and Nicholas Hawksmoor, and was built between 1705 and 1722.
 The land and funds to build the house were granted to John Churchill, Duke of Marlborough, by a grateful Queen Anne after his decisive victory at the 1704 Battle of Blenheim.
 Now a Unesco World Heritage Site, Blenheim (pronounced blen -num) is home to the 11th duke and duchess.

 If the crowds in the house become too oppressive, retire to the lavish gardens and vast parklands, parts of which were landscaped by Lancelot 'Capability' Brown.
-To the front, an artificial lake sports a beautiful bridge by Vanbrugh, and a minitrain is needed to take visitors to a maze, adventure playground and butterfly house.
-For a quieter and longer stroll, glorious walks lead to an arboretum, cascade and temple.
+A minitrain takes visitors to the Pleasure Gardens, which feature a yew maze, adventure playground and butterfly house.
+For quieter and longer strolls, there are glorious walks leading to an arboretum, cascade and temple.